abcnews/gemini/README.md

 # Gemini

-Grab another CoreMedia article to use dynamically in your story.
+A simple package that grabs another CoreMedia article and extracts the content to use dynamically in your story.

 Install